aurora-opensource/xviz/docs/declarative-ui/components.md

 ## Select (WARNING: Unstable feature)

 The Select components allows dynamically configuring the XVIZ transformation done on data sent to client.
-The component displays a list of options populated by a XVIZ variable stream, and allows the user to select one of them.
+The component displays a list of options populated by an XVIZ variable stream, and allows the user to select one of them.
 This also known as a "combobox" or "dropdown".

 When a new option is selected the client sends backend a message reconfiguration with the updated value then: